VuThach3001/IELTS/markdown_ver/WRITING/TASK_2_RULES.md

 **Opening**: Viết lại đề sau đó trả lời câu hỏi 1 cách ngắn gọn

 **Thach:** Some individuals claim that owning apartments is more optimal rather than having personal accommodations with a facade, while others oppose this statement.
-Although both views hold merit, I would evaluate the persuasiveness of each school of thought before proposing my personal opinion.
+Although both views hold merit, I agree more with former/latter perspective based on some reasons that are explained in this essay.

 **Huy Forum:** Some individuals are of the opinion that the optimal type of accommodation is apartments.
 In contrast, others think residing in a private house on the street is a superior option.
 Although both schools of thought offer merit, I agree more with the view that the final decision should be made based on the actual needs of each household.